CDHUppsala/word-rain/README.md

 ## Running
 See `visualise_climate_texts.py` for an example of how the code in `wordrain/generate_wordrain.py` is to be used.

 You need a word2vec space, a stop word list and a corpus containing several sub-corpora.
 The folder CORPUS_FOLDER should contain sub-folders, which each of them contain the sub-corpora to be visualised.
 The sub-folders, in turn, contain (one or several) .txt-files, where the corpus is stored.
-The folder "swedish-climate-texts", gives an example of this structure.
-The Swedish word2vec space used in the example (model-sv.bin )can be found here: http://vectors.nlpl.eu/repository/
+The folder ``swedish-climate-texts`` provides an example of this structure.
+The Swedish word2vec space used in the example (model-sv.bin) can be found here: http://vectors.nlpl.eu/repository/

 ```
 WORD_SPACE_PATH = "./model-sv.bin"